Hyunwoo-CHO/Picture-Pipette/README.md

-# Picture-Palette
+# Picture-Pipette
-iOS Application - Picture Palette ( Get color by your picture )
+iOS Application - Picture Pipette ( Get color by your picture )